 You need my gingerbread waffles with this festive mimosa.
 The spices all play perfectly together while the acidity from the cranberry and bubbles keep your palate refreshed from those rich waffles and syrup.

-To help celebrate the holidays, I hope you try this spiced cranberry mimosa.
+To help celebrate the holiday season, I hope you try this spiced cranberry mimosa.
 I have no doubt it will become your new favorite cocktail for Christmas morning.